TimFinnigan/prompt-bank/README.md

 ## Debugging

-If you're experiencing issues, the extension includes a Debug tab with tools to help diagnose problems:
+If you're experiencing issues, the extension includes a Debug tab in the popup with tools to help diagnose problems:

-1. **Test Insert**: Tests the ability to insert a test message into the ChatGPT input field
+1. Click on the extension icon in your browser toolbar
-2. **Reload ChatGPT**: Reloads the current ChatGPT page
+2. Click on the "Debug" tab
-3. **Check Connection**: Checks if the extension can communicate with the ChatGPT page
+3. Use the available tools to diagnose issues

 ## Customization